 When stress responses occur infrequently, the body can recover relatively quickly from the physiological, psychological, and emotional changes the stress response brings about.
-When stress responses occur too frequently and/or dramatically, however, the body has a more difficult time recovering, which can result in the body remaining in a semi hyperstimulated state, since stress hormones are stimulants.
-A body that becomes stress-response hyperstimulated can exhibit similar sensations and symptoms to that of an active stress response.
-This symptom is an example of why the body can experience symptoms simply from being overly stressed.
+When stress responses occur too frequently and/or dramatically, however, such as from overly apprehensive behavior, the body has a more difficult time recovering, which can cause it to remain in a state of semi stress response readiness.
+We call this state “stress-response hyperstimulation” since stress hormones are stimulants (also often referred to as "hyperarousal").
+A body that becomes hyperstimulated can exhibit all of the changes of an active stress response even though a stress response hasn’t been activated.
+Experiencing "chest pain" is a common indication of stress-response hyperstimulation.

 How to get rid of chest pain anxiety symptoms?

-When chest pains anxiety symptoms are caused by an active stress response (triggered by being anxious, nervous, apprehensive), calming yourself down will bring an end to the stress response, which will bring an end to the stress response changes.
-As your body recovers from the stress response changes, anxiety chest pain symptoms should subside.
+When this symptom is caused by apprehensive behavior and the accompanying stress response changes, calming yourself down will bring an end to the stress response and its changes.
+As your body recovers from the active stress response, this anxiety symptom should subside.
 Keep in mind that it can take up to 20 minutes or more for the body to recover from a major stress response.
 But this is normal and shouldn’t be a cause for concern.

-When chest pain symptoms are caused by persistently elevated stress, it may take a lot more time for the body to recover and to the point where these chest pain symptoms subside.
-We talk more about this scenario in the Recovery Support area of our website.
+When chest pain anxiety symptoms are caused by hyperstimulation, it often takes a lot more time for the body to recover and for the chest pain symptoms to subside.
+We explain the challenges of recovering from hyperstimulation in the Recovery Support area of our website.

-When the body has fully recovered from being anxious and stressed, chest pain anxiety symptoms completely disappear.
+When the body has recovered from being anxious and hyperstimulated, chest pain anxiety symptoms subside.
 Therefore, anxiety chest pain needn’t be a cause for concern.

 You can speed up the recovery process by reducing your stress, practicing relaxed breathing, increasing your rest and relaxation, and not worrying about this chest pain symptom.
-Again, when your body has recovered from the stress response and/or sustained stress, anxiety chest pain symptoms completely disappear.
+Again, when your body has recovered from the stress response or the effects of hyperstimulation, anxiety chest pain symptoms disappear.